About the Programme

 Citizens and non-citizens of the Russian Federation including exchange students are welcome to apply.

-- Scan of English proficiency exam results (IELTS or TOEFL)
+- A scan of English proficiency exam results (IELTS or TOEFL).

 Native speakers of English and students who have completed a degree exclusively in English do not need to submit a proof of their proficiency in English.
 All other applicants should submit test results that are no more than two years old.

 This school offers programs in: